gabrielelanaro/gabrielelanaro.github.io/blog/drafts/multiclass-evaluation-measures.md

  - \Sum_i^N y_i \ln p_i
  $$

- Notice that cross-entropy is often called *log-loss*, because it can be used as a loss function in logistic regression, and *binomial deviance*, because it is the deviance of a binomial distribution.
+ Notice that cross-entropy is often called *log-loss*, because it can be used as a loss function in logistic regression, or *binomial deviance*, because it is the deviance of a binomial distribution.

 As cross entropy deals with probabilities, it evaluates the overall goodness of model, and it is often used in data science competition.